 What is Confession?

 Simply put, Confession is a Sacrament, or “Mystery,” of the Church, a way in which we can experience God in His fullness while still here on earth.
 When we sin, we damage our relationship with God and with the members of His Body, the Church.
 Sin ultimately alienates us from God, from our fellow human beings, and from our own true selves.
-During Confession, the Orthodox acknowledge our sins out loud to God in the presence of the priest.
+During Confession, we acknowledge our sins out loud to God in the presence of the priest.

 Why do we need to confess to a priest?